 New moms need a lot of different things, especially support.
 That support comes in the form of family, friends, your healthcare provider, and the supplies you need.

 Whether it’s for health reasons or work reasons, it can be helpful to have a breast pump on hand.
-With the four steps above, you should be able to get the breastfeeding equipment you need, so you and your little one can be healthy and happy.
+With the steps above, you should be able to better understand what your plan may require and how to move toward getting the breastfeeding equipment you need.

 Sources: